 - In another scenario, let’s say you want to give permission to a few people for some enhancement work, you can create a SharePoint group and give appropriate permission.
 Once there development over you can remove their access.
 You do not want to rely on the IT department.
 To get work done by IT dept is always difficult compared to your site admin.

-- One problem with SharePoint group is that they are scoped to a particular site collection.
+- One problem with the SharePoint group is that they are scoped to a particular site collection.
 Changes will not reflect other site collections automatically.
-You have to do manually or by using PowerShell.
+You have to do it manually or by using PowerShell.

 - Also, you can add only 5000 users to a SharePoint group and 10,000 groups possible for a single site collection.

 So it always depends on some condition whether to go for a SharePoint group or will go for an Active Directory group.
+I hope you can like, SharePoint Groups Vs AD Groups.